 Health & Safety Concerns - Fridge Door Seals

-It’s important that fridge door seals are checked on a regular basis to ensure they meet the high standards required for food safety and to avoid legal issues.
+It’s important that your fridge door seals are checked on a regular basis to ensure they meet the high standards required for food safety and to avoid legal issues.

 One of the first things an environmental health officer (EHO) will check during an inspection is the refrigeration door seals.
 Any damaged seals could have a detrimental effect on a kitchen's ‘Food Hygiene Rating’ and could even lead to a kitchen being closed.

 If they are split, damaged or fail to hold the door tightly shut then they will need to be replaced to ensure compliance with food safety regulations.

 By cleaning and replacing refrigeration door seals regularly you are also minimising the risk of food cross-contamination.

 Damaged and Soiled Refrigerator Seals (Gaskets) from Commercial Food Premises:

 - A Potential Reservoir for Food Pathogens

 - Split, damaged or worn seals are a haven for pathogens

 - A Pathogen is an agent that causes disease, especially a living microorganism such as a bacterium or fungus